The Jesse Owens Story: Plot summary

 The plot is largely shown in flashback from the perspective of a black reporter (Lew Gilbert) interviewing both Owens and his coach to get an insight into his life.
 This is mainly in the context of the press investigating his prosecution for tax evasion.
 A suspicious sum of $10,000 was apparently paid to Owens in a political campaign.
 However, whether or not he paid tax his intentions are clearly honorable: buying his parents a $6,000 house and buying his coach a new car.

 Owens is spotted at high school but no scholarship exists for athletics.
 It is organized to get him into college (and thereby the college athletic team) by giving his father a caretaker job at the Ohio State University.
 Owens starts breaking all records immediately.
 However, he constantly has to combat segregation laws.

-At the 1936 Summer Olympics in Nazi Germany, all the athletes love him as he offers them free advice as to how to enhance his performance.
+At the 1936 Summer Olympics in Nazi Germany, all the athletes love him as he offers them free advice as to how to enhance their performance.
 Despite Nazi indoctrination, even the German athletes like him as he laughs off the bigotry.

 Owens debunks the myth that Adolf Hitler snubbed him, as Hitler only shook hands on the first day, so all winners thereafter were "snubbed".

 On the long jump, the German umpires claim to foul jumps.
-On the third and final jump, his German competitor advices him to jump on a mark a foot before the white line.
+On the third and final jump, his German competitor advises him to jump on a mark a foot before the white line.
 This he does and still breaks the record causing the whole crowd to stand.

 The film plays little mention of the winning 100m run.
 More issue is made of the 200m but in particular, the relay: Coach Lawson Robertson enters the locker room and tells the all white but somewhat Jewish relay team (including Marty Glickman and Sam Stoller) that they are being replaced by Owens, Ralph Metcalfe and Mack Robinson.
 The Americans win by 15 yards in a world record performance and they ask Metcalfe to take the gold medal for the team.